 7. Bring your heart to your ṣalāh, dhikr & duʿā’

 Ramaḍān is the perfect time to develop and train ourselves to perform ṣalāh, dhikr and duʿā’ with excellence.
-We should set specific goals in relation to how we are going to improve in each one e.g. increase khushūʿ, recite the evening adhkār with deep reflection, duʿā’ for a longer duration, and so on.
+We should set specific goals in relation to how we are going to improve in each one e.g. increase khushūʿ, recite the morning and evening adhkār with deep reflection, duʿā’ for a longer duration, and so on.

 8. Develop consistency

 Ramaḍān is a bootcamp for cultivating our hearts, souls, morals and ultimately our lives, so that the obedience of Allah becomes our lifestyle.
 We should worship Allah in Ramaḍān with the mindset that our efforts are not limited to Ramaḍān; rather we want to transform our lives through it and make it a consistent part of our lives.

 9. Attain Allah’s forgiveness, freedom from Hell-fire & entry into Paradise

 There are endless opportunities to be forgiven in Ramaḍān, gain freedom from Hell-fire and be admitted into Paradise.
 We should be determined to not miss out on any of these opportunities.